TheAz928/ItemCommands/README.md

 # How to setup
 First of all, install the plugin, restart server.
 Then go on config.yml, you'll find a starting guide there also.
 For making everything simple, here is another demo

-`"ItemID:Damage":
+"ItemId:Damage":

-  name: "Item's name"
+  name: "Your Item Name"
   lore:
-    - "Item's lore"
+    - "Some random text"
-    - "can add as much as you want"
+    - "Another random text"

-  runAs: 0 # 0 - player, 1 - op, 2 - console
+  runAs: 0 # 0 - Player, 1 - OP, 2 - Console
   commands:
-    - "say this doesn't work because I don't have op!"
+    - "say Can't use say since I'm not op :["
-    - "me But this works, I don't know why :P"`
+    - "me No one can stop me from using /me!"

  # Support
  Twitter: @TheAz928